 Only NWS and NHIS ask respondents how satisfied they are with their lives.
 The two surveys use different approaches, making a direct comparison between the two surveys challenging.
 Namely, NWS respondents are asked whether they agree with the statement "I am satisfied with my life," with a Likert response scale ranging from strongly disagree to strongly agree.
 This item is part of a series of items that includes all five items that comprise the Diener Satisfaction with Life Scale.
-NHIS asks respondents how satisfied they are with their lives, with four response categories: Very satisfied; Satisfied; Dissatisfied; Very dissatisfied.
-In 2021, NHIS respondents also provided a satisfaction with life score from 0 to 10, with higher scores indicating higher levels of satisfaction.
+NHIS asks respondents how satisfied they are with their lives, with four response categories: Very satisfied; Dissatisfied; Very dissatisfied.

-Accordingly, we created two versions of a life satisfaction measure to compare the surveys.
-First, we created a dichotomous measure from both the NWS and NHIS.
+We created a dichotomous measure from both the NWS and NHIS.
 For the NWS, we combined strongly agree, somewhat agree, and neither agree nor disagree and we combined strongly disagree and somewhat disagree.
 For the NHIS respondents, we combined very satisfied with satisfied and combined very dissatisfied with dissatisfied.
-On these dichotomous measures, 20% of NWS respondents expressed dissatisfaction compared to 5% of NHIS respondents.
+On these dichotomous measures, 24% of NWS respondents expressed dissatisfaction compared to only 4% of NHIS respondents.